LunaticNeko/lemurean/README.md

 First, run the `get_repos.sh` file.

-The default parameters of this program specifies that the repositories are loaded from `list.csv` which must be formatted as follows:
+The default parameters of this program specifies that the repositories are loaded from `list.csv` (can be overridden by an argument) which must be formatted as follows:

 `id,url`